Subchapter C. NONPROFIT ORGANIZATIONS MAKING PAYMENTS IN LIEU OF CONTRIBUTIONS

 The provisions of this § 63.96 reserved February 29, 1980, effective March 1, 1980, 10 Pa.B.
 912.

-Any deposit of moneys or securities received will be held until the organization’s liability for payments is terminated.
+Any deposit of money or securities received will be held until the organization’s liability for payments is terminated.
 Upon termination of liability the deposit will be returned, minus any amount, including interest and penalty, due the Department.
-The Department is authorized to sell securities deposited to satisfy any amount due.
-All securities pledged to the Department but held in escrow will be released through written advice by the Department upon termination of liability as a reimbursing nonprofit employer, but only if all amounts due have been paid.
+The Department is authorized to sell securities deposited to satisfy any amount due, in which event any interest and increase in value accruing on the securities will be applied to the amount due to the Department.

 § 63.98.
 Refunds and adjustments.